cs3157/recitations/E-Memory-Pointers/memory-pointers.md

     return 0;
 }
 ```

-### Global Variables ###

-Global variables are like a special case of static variables.
-They are
-accessible from all files in the program, and can be accessed from other
-files using the `extern` keyword.
+A **global variable** is like a special case of static variables.
+It is accessible from all files in the program, and can be accessed from other files using the `extern` keyword.
 See below:

 In one file:
 ```c